 Password storing services are also available on your desktop.
 However, the same risks mentioned above may apply.
 A good rule of thumb is to assume that digital information is capable of being compromised.

 Using Power of Attorney for Digital Assets

 You can include digital assets in your estate plan.
 This means you can grant an attorney the power to handle and distribute your digital assets to beneficiaries.
 Your attorney can also help you safeguard your personal information.
 By using financial power of attorney and including digital assets in your estate plan, you can make the process easier for your beneficiaries.

 Contact Our Centennial Estate Planning Lawyer for More Information

 Suzy Nelson is a Colorado estate planning lawyer who can help you establish a trust and will.
 For more information on estate planning in Colorado, please contact Suzy for a consultation.
-You schedule a consultation with the Law Office of Skipton Reynolds, LLC, by dialing (720)613-2633 or by using our online case review form.
+You schedule a consultation with Skipton Law, LLC, by dialing (720)613-2633 or by using our online case review form.